mnokka/GetJiraProjectData/README.md

-# JiraFieldCopier
+# JiraCreatedDateCopier

-Copy custom field1 (source) values to custom field2 (target)
+POC to investigate whether following is possible:

-The source custom field and target custom field must exist in system (normally target is empty and waits for this copying)
+Copy issue created date to date picker custom field

-NOTE: JQL query for issues and source and target field's IDs defined in code
+Target custom field must exist in system (normally target is empty and waits for this copying)

-NOTE: This example copies values from int field --> string field
+NOTE: JQL query for issues target field's IDs defined in code

 USAGE: